By Roger Magalhaes

 Buying a working vehicle is a big investment and should not be rushed.
 Besides the large financial commitment, there are specific needs that the new company car should fulfill.

 Our industry is very unique and employs everyone from part-time solo moms to full-time multilocation crews.
 Some companies may drive more than others and look for fuel efficiency.
+In that regard, they may even implement fleet fuel management systems like those offered by Lytx; they are bound to like it if it offers accurate metrics on fuel consumption which can be used to improve fuel efficiency.
 Some businesses may seek extra room for boxes, while others have to find a solution to mix business and personal needs within the same automobile.

 Below, I share features that were important to my colleagues when they were making the decision to purchase new window covering installation vans.